matterandvoid-space/subscriptions/README.md

 # Integrations

-There are two API entry namespaces (for now) - one for use with fulcro and one for general use with any datasource.
+There are two API entry namespaces (for now) - one for use with fulcro `space.matterandvoid.subscriptions.fulcro` and one for general use with any datasource, `space.matterandvoid.subscriptions.core`

 See docs/fulcro.md for details on usage with fulcro.